cambiotraining/sars-cov-2-genomics/08-case_study_eqa.md

 Before we start our work, it's always a good idea to setup our directory structure, so we keep our files organised as the analysis progresses.
 There is no standard way to do this, but here are some suggested directories:

-- `data` --> contains the sequencing data for the particular run or project you are working on.
+- `data` → contains the sequencing data for the particular run or project you are working on.
   Data may sometimes be stored in a separate server, in which case you may not need to create this directory.
   Generally, you should _leave the original data unmodified_, in case something goes wrong during your analysis, you can always re-run it from the start.
-- `results` --> to save results of the analysis.
+- `results` → to save results of the analysis.
-- `scripts` --> to save scripts used to run the analysis.
+- `scripts` → to save scripts used to run the analysis.
   You should always try to save all the commands you run in a script, this way you will have a record of what was done to produce the results, and it makes your life easier if you want to run the analysis again on a new set of data.
-- `report` --> to save the final files and documents that we report to our colleagues or upload to public repositories.
+- `report` → to save the final files and documents that we report to our colleagues or upload to public repositories.
-- `resources` --> files that you download from the internet could be saved here.
+- `resources` → files that you download from the internet could be saved here.
   For example, the reference genome sequence, background data used for phylogenetics, etc.
   Sometimes you may share these resources across multiple projects, in which case you could have this folder somewhere else that you can access across multiple projects.

 On our computers, we have a directory in `~/Documents/eqa_workshop`, where we will do all our analysis.
+We already include the following:

-We already included a directory called `data` with the results of the sequencing of the EQA samples that we will analyse (the data are detailed below).
+- `data` → with the results of the EQA sample sequencing.
+- `resources` → where we include the SARS-CoV-2 reference genome, and some background datasets that will be used with some of the tools we will cover.
+- `scripts` → where we include some scripts that we will use towards the end of the workshop.
+You should also create several scripts during the workshop, which you will save here.

 :::exercise

-Your first task is to **create the directories** detailed above in your project folder.
+Your first task is to **create two new directories** in the project folder called `report` and `results`.
 You can do this either using the file explorer <i class="fa-solid fa-folder"></i> or from the command line (using the `mkdir` command).

 :::